infantiablue/techika/src/blog/posts/build-hackernews-reader-vuejs-tailwind-p3.md

 ---
 ## Objectives

-Continue from previous parts [[1](https://techika.com/2021/01/09/build-hackernews-reader-vuejs-tailwind-p1/)][[2](https://techika.com/2021/01/16/build-hackernews-reader-vuejs-tailwind-p2/)] in this part, we will go through a few advanced techiques to implement inifinite loading feature to get more posts from HackerNews and skeleton gradient animation to deliver the best user experiennces.
-Although, there are Vue Plugins to support inifinite loading, in this tutorial, we will build from scratch so that we could learn deeply from through the progress.
+Continue from previous parts [[1](https://techika.com/2021/01/09/build-hackernews-reader-vuejs-tailwind-p1/)][[2](https://techika.com/2021/01/16/build-hackernews-reader-vuejs-tailwind-p2/)] in this part, we will go through a few advanced techniques to implement infinite loading feature to get more posts from HackerNews and skeleton gradient animation to deliver the best user experience.
+Although there are Vue Plugins to support infinite loading, in this tutorial, we will build from scratch so that we could learn deeply through the progress.
 Finally, due to the limitation of HackerNews API, we have a chance to use the new feature of ES2018 `await for of`

 ![https://storage.googleapis.com/techika-media/images/hnews-part3/screencast.gif](https://storage.googleapis.com/techika-media/images/hnews-part3/screencast.gif)

 ## API Analysis

-Firstly, we need to analysis the API from HackerNews to draft a basic design to implement infinite loading.
+Firstly, we need to analyze the API from HackerNews to draft a basic design to implement infinite loading.
 From the official document, HackerNews API is built on top of Firebase, and we can only up to 500 recent items, and the result is a list of IDs below.

 ```jsx
 // 20210529073748